 This section is intended to provide applicants and grantees with guidance on the general funding policies used by the Virginia Tobacco Commission for consideration of new applications for funding and in administration of grant awards.
-It references several of the Commission's policies and grant management guidelines that can be found in the following documents on the Commission's website.
+It references several of the Commission's policies and grant management guidelines that can be found in documents on the Commission's website.
 Funding policies referenced herein may have changed since the adoption of the strategic plan.
 The Commission's website contains the most up-to-date policies in their entirety - the high-level nature of this document does not allow for an exhaustive list of policies in their entirety.
+If you have any questions, contact Commission staff.